-The first step in writing a Visual C++ program is to create a project for it using the File ❖ New ❖ Project menu option from the main menu or by pressing Ctrl+Shift+N; you can also simply click New Project... on the Start page.
-As well as containing files that define all the code and any other data that makes up your program, the project XML file in the project folder also records the Visual C++ options you're using.
+The first step in writing a Visual C++ program is to create a project for it using the File \Rightarrow New \Rightarrow Project menu option from the main menu or by pressing Ctrl+Shift+N. You can also simply click New Project on the Start page.
+As well as containing files that define the code and any other data that makes up your program, the project XML file in the project folder also records the options you've set for the project.
 That's enough introductory stuff for the moment.
 It's time to get your hands dirty.